 Select CenturyLink DCC from the Provider list and enter a username and password to logon to the CenturyLink DCC Portal.

 The user must have "customer purchase permission" and an associated billing account in CenturyLink DCC to operate in the Cloud Application Manager.

 If this is not the case, open a ticket here to get it fixed.

 Once the provider information is saved, Cloud Application Manager starts synchronizing the Provider account.
 After the synchronization is complete, Cloud Application Manager creates default Deployment Policies with the different deployment options available.

-The user account used when creating the Provider is linked to a Company, Billing Site, Clusters, and Domains, etc.
+The user account used when creating the Provider is linked to a Company, Billing Site, Clusters, Domains, etc.

 When the synchronization process finishes, the list of Linux and Windows Templates available to deploy on each cluster is available on the provider's "Configuration" tab.

 Editing Policy Boxes on Lumen DCC

-In addition to the services list, Cloud Application Manager creates three example Policy Boxes for Linux and Windows.
-These can be customized any time.
+In addition to the services list, Cloud Application Manager creates sample Policy Boxes for Linux and Windows.
+These can be customized anytime.